 During Pandemic schools are closed and school closures have meant that children stayed at home with parents and caregivers who had to juggle caretaking, learning supervision, and potential telework responsibilities.

-Because we are not parents, there we started by joining parenting groups on Facebook in order to understand what challenges parents might face during quarantine, we tried to observe what questions parents ask others and the concerns they have.
+We started our initial research by joining parenting groups on Facebook in order to understand what challenges parents face during quarantine, we observed what questions parents ask others and what the concerns they have.
 Here are some quotes from the parents we observed.

-The most common concerns we observed from parents are screen usage and balance with other activities.
+From the initial research, we noticed that screen usage and ensure their children do to other activities are concerning for parents.
 We then sent out a survey through Facebook and the Cornell Listserve.
-The goal of the survey is to find out the commonalities of these frustrations among parents, why things are hard for them, and what have they done to resolve the challenges.
+The goal of the survey is to find out the commonalities of these frustrations among parents, why these are hard for them, and what have they done to resolve the challenges.
 These were our main findings:

 In order to find out how to effectively resolve the challenges parents face, we contacted child development experts from Weill Cornell and researchers in developmental psychology.
 They suggested methods that worked in the past and things to be aware of.

 Behavior reinforcement is an effective method to motivate children